krdarrah/trigBoard_docs/docs/cellularProject.rst

 trigBoard Gateway Software
 ***************************

-latest code can be downloaded in the `Gateway Git Repository <https://github.com/krdarrah/trigBoard_GatewayV8>`_
+UDP version `UDP Gateway Git Repository <https://github.com/krdarrah/trigBoard_GatewayV8>`_

+TCP version `TCP Gateway Git Repository <https://github.com/krdarrah/trigBoard-Gateway-TCP>`_

 .. note::
 	* This is all based on the Base Firmware, so make sure you have all of those dependencies and versions of libraries installed first.